CowboyCollective/CowboyCollective.github.io/_posts/2020-09-16-IlligalCowboyMusicVideo.md

 <iframe src="https://archive.org/embed/illegal-cowboy-music-video" id="youtube" frameborder="0" webkitallowfullscreen="true" mozallowfullscreen="true" allowfullscreen></iframe>

-A blend of original and found footage telling the story of an aspiring cowboy in West Yorkshire, England.
-After consuming a psychoactive frog, he has a terrifying vision of a manufactured cowboy reality stripped of all freedom culminating in imprisonment.
-By contrasting the ideal of cowboyism against both popular imagination and the restrictions of contemporary society, we are asking whether an authentic cowboy lifestyle is possible in the 21st century.
-By showing a man at odds with their own idealised version of themselves we are inviting the viewer to question whether the masculine construction provided by society is truly "freeing".

-This video was edited live on twitch.
-An edited video of this live stream can be viewed [here](https://youtu.be/c9ASTVmBbaA).
+This music video tells the story of an aspiring Cowboy's battle with reality and idealism.
+The music video is made from footage filmed by seven amateur videographers around the UK (and one royalty free clip of a horse) and was edited live on Twitch.
+The video tells the story of an aspiring Cowboy in West Yorkshire, grappling with his desires and reality after the consumption of a psychoactive frog.
+By showing a man at odds with his own dreams, we invite the viewer to question whether the freedoms represented by the cowboy lifestyle are possible in the 21st century.
+You can watch the editing process [here](https://youtu.be/c9ASTVmBbaA).